 To date this phenomenon, known as reverse cleavage, was considered a sign of bad prognosis and, because of this, the evaluation of the embryo was considerably reduced.

 With the currently established rules, embryos that do not follow the guidelines are considered to have less chances of developing.
-In this sense, Institut Marquès is reassessing such guidelines and showing that many of the standard criteria are wrong.
+In this sense, Institut Marquès is reassessing such guidelines and showing that many of the standard criteria are wrong: Embryos that do not follow a “normal” evolution could reach the same success rates as perfectly divided embryos.

 Institut Marquès has carried out a retrospective study of the development video of 23340 embryos, from their fertilisation to the blastocyst stage.
 In 303 of the studied embryos, the presence of complete absorption of one of its cells was observed.
 So, what happened to these 303 embryos?